SEIR-11-08/welcome-to-sei/README.md

 - Get to know your classmates.
 - Get familiar with class culture.

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*

-- Fill in relevant details for your specific cohort.
-- Optional: Create a deck for this intro session.
-For an example, see this [Orientation Deck](https://drive.google.com/file/d/0B-kyGN2IJQspMGlxTUVmcGY1OVE/view).

----

-<a name="introduction"></a>
-## Your Instructional Team (10 min)

-#### Instructor Introduction
-- Instructor Names

-  > Instructor Note: Fill this in with relevant details about your team.

 #### Roles
-1. Instructor Lead
+1. Instructor Lead - Justin
   - Lesson blocks
   - Code-alongs
   - Labs
-  - Each instructor takes on a different topic for each unit.
-  - Grades homework
+  - Reviews homework
+  - Reviews Projects
-1. Instructor Associate
+1. Instructor Associate - Tina
   - Morning exercises
   - Afternoon code reviews
-  - Wednesday second-pass/reviews
   - Creates homework
-  - Grades homework
+  - Reviews homework
 1. Evening TA
   - One-on-one help

-  > Instructor Note: Fill this in with relevant details about your team.

 <a name="expectations"></a>
-## What to Expect (10 min)
+## What to Expect

 #### Emotional Framing
 - Programming is not about learning a sequence of steps.
 It's about developing a mindset to solve problems and think programmatically.